 At Quotient Sciences, our focus is on bringing lifesaving therapeutics to patients quickly.
 We work with more than 200 pharmaceutical and biotech companies across disease indications, and one area gaining increasing attention is the development of orphan drugs for rare diseases.

-Global regulatory agencies have sought to provide an impetus to pharma and biotech organizations for the development of new therapeutics for orphan disease by offering enhanced regulatory support, expedited review times, reduced submission fees and market exclusivity periods.
-We have seen the benefits of these incentives most prominently in the US, with over 50% of NDA approvals in the last two years being for rare disease.
+Global regulatory agencies have sought to provide an impetus to pharma and biotech organizations for the development of new therapeutics for orphan diseases by offering enhanced regulatory support, expedited review times, reduced submission fees, and market exclusivity periods.
+We have seen the benefits of these incentives most prominently in the US, with over 50% of NDA approvals in the last two years being for rare diseases.
 In Europe of the 66 new medicines authorized by EMA in 2019, 7 of these (~10%) were orphan drugs.
-From a global perspective, it is estimated that approximately 30% of new drugs in development today are focused in these therapeutic areas.
+From a global perspective, it is estimated that approximately 30% of new drugs in development today are focused on these therapeutic areas.
 This is a great success story, but much more still needs to be done to address global patient needs.

 We have also developed significant expertise in providing manufacturing and supply chain solutions for challenging patient trials for over a decade.
 We are aware of the difficulties presented where recruitment rates are sporadic across multiple study sites in multiple countries.
 There may also be a need to customize the drug product based on specific patient attributes.
 To that end, we are able to support complex clinical trials based on program needs, whether with “traditional” large batch manufacturing, all the way through to the personalized product manufacture.
 Our focus is on helping the customer get the right product to the right patient at the right time.